-These indicate more chronic hypertension, and can provide further proof that a raised BP is not an artefactual finding.
+These indicate more chronic hypertension and can provide further proof that a raised BP is not an artefactual finding.
 Their absence does NOT exclude pathological hypertension.

-In a child with moderately elevated BP, management can be oral anti-hypertensives and carried out with out-patient review.
+In a child with moderately elevated BP, management can be oral anti-hypertensives and carried out with an out-patient review.
 If BP is significantly elevated or symptomatic, consider admission and CAUTIOUS treatment of BP to a more normal range over several days using an intravenous agent.
 IV anti-hypertensives can be carefully adjusted and over-treatment avoided, whilst oral medicines tend to be longer-acting.
 A rapid drop in BP cannot easily be reversed.

 The aim of treatment should be to restore BP to within normal centiles.
-Many authorities suggest that aiming for <95th centile is acceptable, others that the 50th centile should be the target.
-There is universal agreement that BP management should be more aggressive in the diabetic population, where 50th-75th centile is the maximum BP that should be permitted.
+Many authorities suggest that aiming for <95th centile is acceptable, while others that the 50th centile should be the target.
+There is universal agreement that BP management should be more aggressive in the diabetic population, where the 50th-75th centile is the maximum BP that should be permitted.

 Choice of Agent – IV

-Sodium nitroprusside is a highly effective IV anti-hypertensive, but is limited by conversion to cyanide restricting it to short-term use only.
+Sodium nitroprusside is a highly effective IV anti-hypertensive but is limited by conversion to cyanide restricting it to short-term use only.